MTDonovan/Evalit/README.md

 accomplished by loading two JavaScript files containing user defined modules into the app's runtime which can then be accessed using the EvalScript syntax.

-Evalit accepts conventional infix mathematical expressions with additional syntax built on top that allows you to define custom functions in JavaScript that can be invoked at runtime using a pipeline operator.

 # Demo for people who can't be bothered to read instructions

 In the Evalit appdata directory's "user.defined.functions.js" file: